Changwon station: Location

-The station is centrally located in the Dongjeong-Dong (neighbourhood) of Uichang-gu in Changwon.
+The station is centrally located in the Dongjeong-Dong (neighbourhood) of Uichang District in Changwon.

 Station layout

 KORAIL

 Construction of the new KTX Changwon terminal began on April 24, 2009 and was completed in October, 2010.
 The new station covers 4,296 square meters and it is equipped with up-to-date automatic ticket vending machines, 3 elevators, 4 escalators, waiting and vending areas.

 The entire convex curved front of the structure is glass covered and the station is considered an architecturally significant building.